lankyghana/Beginner-Python-Projects/README.md

-🐍 Python Beginner Projects
+**🐍 Python Beginner Projects:**

 Welcome to my collection of beginner Python projects!

 This repository contains small projects I am building as I learn Python and practice my coding skills.

 Each project is designed to help me understand different concepts and apply them in fun and practical ways.

-Example Project List (update as you add more):
+**Example Project List:**

 Number Guessing Game

 Simple Calculator

 Dice Roller Simulator

 Password Generator

 To-Do List (CLI)

 Basic Web Scraper

 Flashcard App

 Expense Tracker

-🎯 Why This Repository Exists
+**🎯 Why This Repository Exists**

 To practice Python fundamentals

 To build a habit of learning by doing